KLA Digital Logo

 The EU AI Act introduces a powerful new compliance tool that many organizations are only beginning to understand: the Fundamental Rights Impact Assessment, or FRIA.
 Unlike technical conformity assessments that focus on system specifications, the FRIA requires deployers to examine how their AI systems affect the fundamental rights of real people - from privacy and non-discrimination to human dignity and access to justice.
-With the compliance deadline approaching in August 2026, organizations deploying high-risk AI systems need to understand not just what a FRIA is, but how to conduct one effectively.
+With high-risk obligations arriving across the phased EU AI Act rollout, organizations deploying high-risk AI systems need to understand not just what a FRIA is, but how to conduct one effectively.
 This guide provides a comprehensive framework, practical templates, and industry-specific examples to help you meet your obligations under Article 27 of the EU AI Act.
+One timing note up front: in May 2026 EU lawmakers provisionally agreed to defer the high-risk deadlines (see the updated timeline below).
+The FRIA requirement itself is unchanged, and until that deferral becomes law the original 2 August 2026 date still applies — so the practical advice is to keep preparing.
+You can build a draft assessment in minutes with our free FRIA generator.

 What is a Fundamental Rights Impact Assessment (FRIA)?